 If it has not, say why not.

-Your posts need not be long, but they should tie back to the material in Lesson 7 (and Lesson 6).
+Your posts need not be long, but they should tie back to the material in Lesson 7 (also Lessons 4 and 6) as well as other sources.

 - You can access the Greenhouse Gases and Climate Change Discussion in Canvas.